graphaware/neo4j-framework/README.md

 ### Releases

-Releases are synced to Maven Central repository.
 To use the latest release, download the appropriate version and put it the `plugins` directory in your Neo4j server installation and restart the server (server mode), or on the classpath (embedded mode).

 The following downloads are available: